Yours, Mine and Ours (1968 film): Reception

-The film received lukewarm critical reviews—although Leonard Maltin looked favorably upon it as a "wholesome, 'family' picture" with an excellent script.
+The film received mediocre reviews.
+The film holds a 50% approval rating with 12 reviews from critics on Rotten Tomatoes.
 Roger Ebert gave the film 3.5 out of 4 stars and praised the performances of Ball and Fonda.

 It was a massive commercial success, earning nearly $26 million ($182 Million adjusted for inflation) at the box office (on a tight budget of $2.5 million) and earning over $11 million in rentals.
-It was the top-grossing film released by United Artists in 1968.
-This came about probably on the strength of Lucille Ball's name and performance (which many of her fans regard as a classic).
-Some critics felt that Ball, then in her late 50s, was perhaps 15 years too old for the part of a middle-aged (presumably 40-ish) mother.

-Frank Beardsley commented that his family enjoyed the film as general entertainment, and acknowledged that perhaps the scriptwriters felt that their screenplay was "a better story" than the truth.
+Frank Beardsley stated his family enjoyed the film as general entertainment, and acknowledged that perhaps the scriptwriters felt their screenplay was "a better story" than the truth.

-Not anticipating the huge box office returns from the movie, Lucille Ball failed to make appropriate tax shelter and thus saw most of her share going to pay taxes.

-The film's success partly inspired network approval of the television series The Brady Bunch; the original script for the series pilot was written well before this movie became a reality.

-Among the child actors cast as the Beardsley and North children, several went on to greater success, including Tim Matheson (billed here as Tim Matthieson) who went on to play the character Otter in the more adult-oriented comedy Animal House; Morgan Brittany (billed here as Suzanne Cupito) played Katherine Wentworth in Dallas from 1981 to 1987; Mitch Vogel appeared in The Reivers with Steve McQueen for which Vogel received a Golden Globe Best Supporting Actor nomination in 1970; and Tracy Nelson, daughter of actor/musician Ricky Nelson, who eventually starred in the series Father Dowling Mysteries beside Tom Bosley, who portrayed the doctor in this movie.
-Also, Matheson (Mike Beardsley) and future soap-opera actress Jennifer Leak (Colleen North) married in real life in 1968, although they divorced in 1971.

-The film holds a 50% approval rating with 12 reviews from critics on Rotten Tomatoes.

 Home media

 Yours, Mine and Ours was released on VHS by MGM/UA Home Video in 1989, 1994, and 1998.
 A Laserdisc version was released in 1994, featuring noise reduction applied to the film soundtrack.

 It was released to DVD on March 6, 2001.
-While the DVD was released in full frame, the original film was a widescreen release in the 1.78:1 aspect ratio; this, therefore, constitutes an open matte presentation.
+While the DVD was released in full frame, the original film was a widescreen release in the 1.78:1 aspect ratio.
+This, therefore, constitutes an open matte presentation.

 It was released on Blu-ray on September 13, 2016 through Olive Films (under license from MGM and 20th Century Fox Home Entertainment).
 The sole special feature is the original movie trailer.